 These air masses are cold, dry, and stable.
 These air masses originate over northern Canada and Alaska.

-These air masses form over northern Atlantic and the northern Pacific oceans.
+These air masses form over the northern Atlantic and the northern Pacific oceans.
 Maritime polar air masses can form any time of the year and are usually not as cold as continental polar air masses.

 These air masses are similar to Continental Arctic, they are cold, dry, and stable.
-They move southward, east of Rockies into the Plains, then eastward.
+They move southward, east of the Rockies into the Plains, then eastward.